danielkleebinder/md3-for-ionic/README.md

 the [Material Design 3 (MD3) Guidelines](https://m3.material.io/) and the point in time when the [Ionic Framework](https://ionic.io/) eventually supports MD3.
 In order to make this project work, __feel free to contribute__ by [opening a pull request](https://github.com/danielkleebinder/md3-for-ionic/pulls).

+In order to test your contributions, I would recommend creating a new Ionic application to apply your styles.
+Each component has it's own css file in the directory `md3/ionic/` and strictly follows the [MD3 component specs](https://m3.material.io/components).
+Extend those or create new component style files if necessary :-)